everaccountable/easy_prefs/README.md

 Reading and writing preferences should be as close as possible to just setting and getting fields on a struct.
 That's it!
-Define a struct, along with default values right there, set a name for the file, and optionally names for the fields in the file (for future-proofing).
+Define a struct, along with default values right there, set a name for the file, and names for the fields in the file (for future-proofing).

 I went through about 4 different iterations of this library before I landed on this one.